foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

    **Validating entry box inputs**

-   For the majority of entry boxes in the GUI, you will notice that the box will turn red after you manually change it's contents.
-This indicates that the input value has been `unverified`.
+   For the majority of entry boxes in the GUI, you will notice that the box turns red after you manually change its contents.
+This indicates that the input adhere to certain criteria (i.e. it must be a number, a valid path on your computer etc.), and it has not been validated.
 After you have changed the value in an entry box, press ``<Return>``.
-If the value you have provided is valid for the given parameter, the entry box will go back to its normal state with the new value present.
-If the value provided is invalid for whatever reason, the entry box will revert back to the previous value.
+The entry box will then turn back to its original colour.
+If the value you provided is valid for the given parameter, the value will be kept.
+If the value provided is invalid, the entry box will revert back to the previous valid value.

    The video below illustrates this.
 Initially, I try to change the value of the pivot to 7ppm.
 As soon as the entry box is changed, it goes red,